Landing pages are the most effective way to get visitors to take a specific action.

 3. Offer Social Proof

-If you check out the example subscription opt in landing page, you’ll see there are several testimonials by readers.
+There are several testimonials by readers on the example page (in the video).
 They’re there to put the visitor’s mind at ease; the visitor will know others are happy with their decision to subscribe.

 If some of the people who have given you a testimonial are much better-known than the others, you should put their testimonials first.
 Testimonials are always helpful but when it comes from someone the visitor knows, it’s much more effective.